No trips are planned at this time. The usual itinerary is below.

 Day 8: Free to explore on your own, visit museums, or connect with local friends.

-Day 9-10.
-A visit to museum, plus a pleasant hike along a gorgeous river valley in the western mountains.
+Day 9.
+A pleasant hike along a gorgeous river valley in the western mountains.

 COST